acarvalhooo/terraform-modules/rds/README.md

   protocol              = "tcp"
   inbound-cidrs         = ["8.8.8.8/32", "8.8.4.4/32"]
   sg-ids                = ["sg-00000000000000000", "sg-00000000000000001"]

   environment           = "prod"
   project               = "sap"
 }
 ```
 # Observation
-This module is maintenance, then its missing somethings
+This module is maintenance, then its missing somethings and also isnt working yet